The 3 Most Important Money Rules: How to Survive a Recession

 The second rule is simple: don’t sell investments and stay the course.

-Because I’ve read enough, been involved in the personal finance world for a long time, and I’ve been through recessions with smaller amounts of money in my account—this was just a small test to be able to follow my own plan.
+Because I’ve read enough, been involved in the personal finance world for a long time, and I’ve been through recessions with smaller amounts of money in my account—this was just a small test to be able to follow my plan.
 And my plan says to keep investing as I’ve always done.
 In fact, if I have extra money, go ahead and add that to the market.

 I received a note, recently, that said: “Ramit, I read your whole book.
 It was great.
 Unfortunately, last week I got scared and I sold all my investments.
 What should I do?”

-That person’s reaction is a perfect example of a person who has the information about long-term returns and everything else, but it didn’t matter.
+That person’s reaction is a perfect example of a person who has information about long-term returns and everything else, but it didn’t matter.
 Emotionally they did not connect with the plan—they didn’t believe it.
 So, they made a huge money mistake.

 If you can simply not make a huge money mistake right now, that is a huge benefit to you in the long run.
 A massive part of making smart choices is to not sell your investments.
 On the other hand, if you can keep investing during a recession, you will probably do very, very well.